ChandreshThakur/Chatbot/README.md

 pip install rasa
 ```

-Open chatbot folder and paste all the files provided in git inside the botdata(uncompess it first) folder to chatbot folder
+Open chatbot folder and paste all the files provided in git inside the botdata(uncompess it first) folder to chatbot folder,

 inside anaconda prompt type: